Catalan dialects: Geographic classifications

+Overview of main varieties and areas

+Western vs. Eastern

-In 1861, linguist Manuel Milà i Fontanals split Catalan into two main dialects: Western and Eastern.
+In 1861, linguist Manuel Milà i Fontanals split Catalan into two main dialectal blocks: Western and Eastern.
 The most obvious phonetic difference lies in the treatment of unstressed a and e, which have merged to /ə/ in Eastern dialects, but remain distinct as /a/ and /e/ in Western dialects.
 There are a few other differences in pronunciation, verbal morphology, and vocabulary.

-Western Catalan comprises the two dialects of Northwestern Catalan and Valencian; the Eastern block comprises three to four dialects (depending on their classification): Central, Roussillonese (Northern Catalan), and Insular (Balearic and Alguerese).
-Each dialect can be further subdivided into several subdialects.
+Western Catalan comprises the two varieties of North-Western Catalan and Valencian; the Eastern block comprises three to four varieties (depending on their classification): Central Catalan, Roussillonese (Northern Catalan), and Insular (Balearic and Alguerese).
+Each variety can be further subdivided into several subdialects.

 There are two spoken standards for the language based on the Eastern and Western dialects respectively: